greenpeace/eclean/README.md

 * Suppressed
 * contact_codes (sync with Salesforce)

+If you are also cleaning opt-outs you have to include the field

+* real_email_ok

+in your CSV.
+Please note that if you use another field name you can compile eclean after changing the constant `optOutFieldName`

 ### 2 - Run the script

 Run the script from the command line with the desired checks as flags in the command.